 Smart Interference avoidance

-If a user occupies a portion of a spectrum in conventional Wi-Fi system, the access point will prevent using that spectrum.
+If a user occupies a portion of a spectrum in a conventional Wi-Fi system, the access point will prevent using that spectrum.
 In Wi-Fi 7, a smart solution called Preamble Puncturing is used to avoid interference in the spectrum.
 It basically avoids the portion of the spectrum and allocates contiguous channels within that spectrum.

 4K QAM schemes